mariohernandez/component-based-development/README.md

 # Component Based Development in Drupal 8
-The component based development training is broken down into 2 parts:
+The component based development training is broken down into 3 parts:

 1. Building stand-alone components in Twig using KSS Node.

+2. Building Drupal's back-end.

-2. Integrating those components with Drupal.
+2. Integrating the components with Drupal.

 ## Local Development Environment Setup